Erik Paartalu

 Erik Endel Paartalu (born 3 May 1986) is an Australian former professional soccer player who played as a defensive midfielder.
 He has played professionally in Scotland, Australia, China, Qatar, South Korea, Thailand and India.

+Early life

+Paartalu was born on 3 May 1986 in Sydney, New South Wales, Australia.
+He is of Estonian descent.

 Club career

 NSL

 Paartalu began his career with Northern Spirit in the National Soccer League, after stints with the Spirit youth team and the New South Wales Institute of Sport.
 His NSL career at the Spirit was however limited to a single appearance as a substitute on 11 January 2004 against the Melbourne Knights.

 After the dissolution of the Northern Spirit, Paartalu moved to the Northern Tigers in the New South Wales Winter Super League where he played 17 matches scoring four goals in the 2004 season.

-During 2004 Paartalu moved to the Parramatta Eagles who were then playing in the National Premier Leagues NSW.
+During 2004, Paartalu moved to the Parramatta Eagles who were then playing in the National Premier Leagues NSW.
 He continued with the Eagles until the latter half of the 2006 season, before he decided to take his chances on a career in the United Kingdom.